aWildElephant/unoriginal-rdbms/README.md

 ## Run the TPC-H tests

-The database can run TPC-H Q1 and Q3 at the moment.
-You can run these queries on the scale factor 1 dataset with:
+The database can run some TPC-H queries.
+You can run them on the scale factor 1 dataset with:
 `mvn clean test -Ptpch`

 You need to set the `TPCH_DATA_DIRECTORY` environment variable, and place the gzip compressed files in